What Is an SPRS Score? The Supplier Performance Risk System Explained

 Improving and Maintaining Your Supplier Performance Risk Score

 To strengthen your SPRS score, self-assess your organization against the 110 NIST 800-171 controls and identify any gaps in your security controls.
 This SPRS self-assessment helps you score your organization and understand its shortcomings.
 Next, create a System Security Plan (SSP) and POA&Ms to address those controls your company does not fully meet today.
-Remember that identifying gaps alone does not improve your score; instead, remediation of these gaps is necessary to improve your score and meet DoD compliance requirements.
+However, identifying gaps alone does not improve your score; instead, remediation of these gaps is necessary to improve your score and meet DoD compliance requirements.

 It is crucial to address the POA&Ms before submitting your SPRS score, as it is mandatory to have an SSP, and remediation helps to improve your score.
 Remember that higher SPRS scores can make your organization more attractive for contract opportunities.